 Matthew Graham, project scientist at ZTF and lead author of the new paper, acknowledges that a luminosity so large would be unprecedented.
 But based on current knowledge, “it’s not unrealistic.
 It’s not beyond the bounds of possibility,” he says.
 Although running reliable computer simulations of the complex interactions of binary black holes in an active galactic nucleus is not yet feasible, extrapolation from past simulations convinced Graham’s team that its interpretation of the data was the most plausible.

 “Reasonable people can disagree about it, but we can have a discussion,” says Barry McKernan, a co-author of the paper and an astrophysicist at Borough of Manhattan Community College, C.U.N.Y.
 If the flare of light did not originate from merging black holes, it might have come from a “very, very unusual supernova,” says study co-author K. E. Saavik Ford, also at Borough of Manhattan Community College.
 Another possible source is the natural variability of the active galactic nucleus, which is known to change in brightness over time.
-Loeb suspects the former scenario, while Zoltan Haiman of Columbia University favors the latter.
+Loeb suspects the former scenario, whereas Zoltan Haiman of Columbia University favors the latter.
 Given the intensity and timing of the flare, both explanations seem highly unlikely to Ford and McKernan—though not impossible.

 “The main thing I’m excited about is this concrete prediction,” says Katerina Chatziioannou, a member of the LIGO team analyzing the gravitational waves from the event.
 “I’m waiting to see where that goes.”
 If the second flare occurs as predicted, it will spark a new era in the study of active galactic nuclei.